chewzzz1014/health-ease-project/README.md

 - Train models on Kaggle notebook.
 Built the backend using Flask and frontend using Gradio.

-- Used: Pandas, Tensorflow, Sklearn, Flask, Gradio
+- Used: Pandas, Tensorflow, Sklearn, Uvicorn, Gradio

 - For more information:
   - About the project